RNAdetective/Lit_search/README.md

 ## Getting Started
 1.)
-Make sure you have the R packages ggplot2 and RISmed installed in R 2.)
+Make sure you have the R packages ggplot2 and RISmed installed in R

+2.)
 Download the compressed file and uncompress in your working directory.

 3.)
 Fill out the search_terms.csv

-   1.)
-The first row contains the first search term with terms after it this tells the tool what your categories are named 2.) the second row has to contain the first search term but this time without the terms at the end 4.) enter the following command into your terminal
+   * The first row contains the first search term with terms after it this tells the tool what your categories are named

+   * The second row has to contain the first search term but this time without the terms at the end

+4.) enter the following command into your terminal

-   1.) where topic is your search topic to collect articles from pubmed about.
+   * Where topic is your search topic to collect articles from pubmed about.

-   2.) ~ is the working directory where you uncompressed the lit_search file from github.
+   * Where ~ is the working directory where you uncompressed the lit_search file from github.

 ```
 bash ~/lit_search/scripts/litsearch.sh ~/lit_search topic1 topic2 topic3 topic4 topic5 topic6
 ```